BHARAT-svg245/Plant_disease_prediction/README.md

 I make a small web app for the users to use this model with the help of streamlit library.
 User can enter the inputs in specific range on this app and can check wether these Weather conditions is suitable of not for the crop.
 This is updated line
+This is again new line added for practice purpose of git and github